 \begin{theorem} \citep[][Theorem 1.]{Gneiting2007} A scoring rule satisfies DP if and only if there exists a strictly convex function $B: \Delta(A) \to \R$ and subgradient $dB$ such that, for all $f \in \Delta(A)$ and $a \in A$,

 Furthermore, every such scoring rule satisfies SP. \end{theorem}

-It is no coincidence that this characterization is strikingly similar to the definition of a Bregman divergence, only differing by a shift of $B(p)$.
-Indeed, for every DBBD, there exists a scoring rule expressing exactly the same preferences between predictions.
-To be precise, suppose that $\Obj(f, y) = \nabla_{(B,dB)}(\bar p(y), f)$ is some Bregman divergence.
-Then, consider the alternative loss $\Obj'(f, y) = \Obj(f, y) + c(y)$, where $c(y)$ is an arbitrary function that depends only on the data (and not on the prediction).
-This shifted loss induces exactly the same preferences over models on every dataset and every distribution.
-In particular, it is straightforward to show that setting $c(y) = -B(\bar p(y))$ makes $\Obj'(f,y)$ a scoring rule.
+Now, suppose that $\Obj(f, y) = \nabla_{(B,dB)}(\bar p(y), f)$ is a Bregman divergence, and consider the alternative loss $\Obj'(f, y) = \Obj(f, y) + c(y)$, where $c(y)$ is an arbitrary function that depends only on the data.
+This additive shift maintains the difference in losses between any two models on every dataset, and it is straightforward to show that it does not affect the status of any of the alignment axioms.
+In particular, setting $c(y) = -B(\bar p(y))$ makes $\Obj'(f,y)$ a scoring rule.

 What's more, these scoring rules are computationally easier to minimize than their corresponding DBBDs.
-Scoring rules can be computed without explicitly calculating $\bar p(y)$, which makes them ideal for training on large datasets, as the loss can be evaluated without loading the entire dataset into memory at once.
+Scoring rules can be computed without explicitly calculating $\bar p(y)$, making them ideal for large datasets, as the loss can be evaluated without loading the entire dataset into memory at once.
 Therefore, we do not recommend against the use of scoring rules for model training---it may often be a good idea!
-We simply argue that researchers should use a corresponding DBBD when evaluating model performance or otherwise reporting results.
+We simply argue that researchers should use a corresponding DBBD when evaluating model performance.